Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

+\textbf{Magnetic-domain-dependent pseudogap and Fermi arc}\\ We next perform magnetic domain-selective measurements.
 Figure~\ref{fig:fig4}A shows the spatial mapping of photoemission intensity near \sub{E}{F} on the sample surface of GdRu$_2$Si$_2$.
 One can distinguish Si-termination and Gd-termination from high and low intensities, respectively.
 We select 20 spots that are evenly spaced and cover both terminations for the ARPES measurements.
-In Fig.~\ref{fig:fig4}D-K, we display the nesting bands measured at 10 K along the BZ corners for 4 spots (Position I, II, III, IV, marked in Fig.~\ref{fig:fig4}A) as examples.
-Here, the left two rows are for Gd-termination and the right two rows are for Si-termination.
+In Fig.~\ref{fig:fig4}, D-K, we display the nesting bands measured at 10 K along the BZ corners for 4 spots (Position I, II, III, IV, marked in Fig.~\ref{fig:fig4}A) as examples.
+Here, the left two rows are for Gd-termination, and the right two rows are for Si-termination.
 For each spot, we measured two different momentum cuts: the horizontal cut along \sub{k}{x} (cut H) and the vertical cut along \sub{k}{y} (cut V), which are separately displayed on the top and low panels.
-We note here that these two cuts were measured at the same experimental geometry for a fair comparison (Supplementary Section V and Fig. S5).
+These two cuts were measured at the same experimental geometry for a fair comparison (Section X of~\cite{SM} and Fig. S7).
 The pseudogap is observed for all the spots.
-Interestingly, however, we find that only one of the paired two cuts (cut H or cut V) shows the opening of the pseudogap; that is, some spots (Position I, III) open the pseudogap only on cut H, but the others (Position II, IV) only on cut V, as illustrated in Fig.~\ref{fig:fig4}B,C with schematic FSs, respectively.
+Interestingly, however, we find that only one of the paired two cuts (cut H or cut V) shows the opening of the pseudogap; that is, at some spots (Position I, III), the pseudogap opens only on cut H, but at the others (Position II, IV), it opens only on cut V (Fig.~\ref{fig:fig4}, B and C, respectively).